 York Minster Nave and West Front

-Building work on the Nave and West Front of York Minster until 1345.
+Building work on the Nave and West Front of York Minster took place until 1345.

 Licence to crenelate at Stokesay

-Edward I grants Lawrence of Ludlow a licence to fortify his manor house at Stokesay.
+Edward I granted Lawrence of Ludlow a licence to fortify his manor house at Stokesay.

 Fall of Acre